wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-asp.net-output-cache-provider.md

 	-	The non-SSL port is disabled by default for new caches.
 Specify true for this setting to use the SSL port.
 For more information about enabling the non-SSL port, see the [Access Ports](/documentation/articles/cache-configure#access-ports) section in the [Configure a cache](/documentation/articles/cache-configure) topic.
 -	**databaseId** - Specified which database to use for cache output data.
 If not specified, the default value of 0 is used.
 -	**applicationName** - Keys are stored in redis as <AppName>_<SessionId>_Data.
 This enables multiple applications to share the same key.
 This parameter is optional and if you do not provide it a default value is used.
 -	**connectionTimeoutInMilliseconds** - This setting allows you to override the connectTimeout setting in the StackExchange.Redis client.
 If not specified, the default connectTimeout setting of 5000 is used.
-For more information, seeÂ [StackExchange.Redis configuration model](http://go.microsoft.com/fwlink/?LinkId=398705).
+For more information, see [StackExchange.Redis configuration model](http://go.microsoft.com/fwlink/?LinkId=398705).
 -	**operationTimeoutInMilliseconds** - This setting allows you to override the syncTimeout setting in the StackExchange.Redis client.
 If not specified, the default syncTimeout setting of 1000 is used.
-For more information, seeÂ [StackExchange.Redis configuration model](http://go.microsoft.com/fwlink/?LinkId=398705).
+For more information, see [StackExchange.Redis configuration model](http://go.microsoft.com/fwlink/?LinkId=398705).

 Add an OutputCache directive to each page for which you wish to cache the output.